NxPKG/khulnasoft-docs/content/radar/concepts/confidence-levels.md

 # Confidence levels

-The `result.meta.confidenceInfo.level` in the response provides an indication of how much confidence Cloudflare has in the data.
+The `result.meta.confidenceInfo.level` in the response provides an indication of how much confidence Khulnasoft has in the data.
 Confidence levels can be affected either by internal issues affecting data quality or by not having a lot of data for a given location (like Antarctica) or Autonomous System (AS).

 | Level | Description |